Asabeneh/30-Days-Of-JavaScript/02_Day_Data_types/02_day_data_types.md

 const paragraph = "My name is Asabeneh Yetayeh.
 I live in Finland, Helsinki.\
 I am a teacher and I love teaching.
 I teach HTML, CSS, JavaScript, React, Redux, \
 Node.js, Python, Data Analysis and D3.js for anyone who is interested to learn. \
-In the end of 2019, I was thinking to expand my teaching and to reach \
+At the end of 2019, I was thinking to expand my teaching and to reach \
 to global audience and I started a Python challenge from November 20 - December 19.\
-It was one of the most rewarding and inspiring experience.\
+It was one of the most rewarding and inspiring experiences.\
 Now, we are in 2020.
 I am enjoying preparing the 30DaysOfJavaScript challenge and \
 I hope you are enjoying too."